President Obama Delivered The Perfect Trump Dig On

 The president's struggles to work with a Republican-led Congress didn't go unnoticed, either.
 "When Republicans gave him lemons, he made so much lemonade that Beyoncé started calling him 'Baracky with the good hair,'" Fallon said on the show.

-Check out the full clip below — and yes, the rumors are true, it includes Obama singing Rihanna's "Work."
+Check out the full clip below — and yes, the rumours are true, it includes Obama singing Rihanna's "Work."

 Obama appeared on The Tonight Show Starring Jimmy Fallon on Thursday to reflect on his eight years in office.
 He and Jimmy Fallon revisited a 2012 sketch from Late Night with Jimmy Fallon, in which the duo slow-jammed the news.